 We contend that the Law of Minimum (Sprengel 1838; Leibig 1855), on which aforementioned models are based upon, rarely holds.
 This is not surprising given genomic-era data on the system-wide adjustments organisms make in response to changes in supply of elements that are required for protein assembly (in the presence of enough energy, of course).
 Such responses should alter the quotas of multiple other elements, possibly with huge growth implications.
 As such, we measure the entire suite of elements involved in the system to discover dynamics in quotas of the 20-odd biogenic elements as a function of growth and production.
 We believe that such information illuminates the entire suite of mechanisms underlying growth dynamics as energy, nitrogen, and phosphorus supplies change (reflecting global change scenarios).

-As a word of reassurance to chemistry-phobic biologists, we do not do much organic or biochemistry.
-We do bio-inorganic chemistry.
+As a word of reassurance to the chemistry-weary biologists, we do not do much organic or biochemistry.
+We do bio-inorganic chemistry, inspired by the pioneering work of renowned chemist RJP Williams (e.g., Williams & da Silva 2006; Williams & Rickaby 2012).
 We use simple rules of the Periodic Table, and basic physicochemical principles (e.g., mass balance) to dig into the foundations of biology.
-For example, we consider any biological system (e.g., cell, tissue, organism, population) as a collection of elements.
-These elements have to be acquired from the environment, assimilated, and allocated to various fitness enhancing functions (including of course, growth).
-Measuring an element in one pool enables predictions about others as shown in the simplified schematic above (Jeyasingh et al. 2014).
-We not only solve it numerically, but importantly also verify it empirically, Doing this for multiple elements simultaneously is challenging, but ridiculously fun and rewarding!
+For example, we consider any biological system (e.g., cell, tissue, organism, population, community, ecosystem) as a collection of elements.
+These elements enter the system, perform key functions (including growth), and leave the system.
+Chemical properties have a huge bearing on these fluxes, and measuring an element in one pool enables predictions about others (Jeyasingh et al. 2014).
+Quantifying the fluxes of multiple elements simultaneously is challenging, but it is quite fun and rewarding!

 We employ theory, lab experiments, field surveys, and metadata to improve our understanding of the fundamental links among energy/material supply and the quantity and quality of biomass accrued at different levels of organization (cells, organs, individuals, populations, ecosystems).
 We are set up to study freshwater taxa and ecosystems, although we continue to work collaboratively in a variety of systems.
 Positions for undergraduate, graduate, and postdoctoral research are available or can be developed.
 Email Puni (email@example.com).